 - 1 cup boiled palak/spinach leaves

-- 2 tablespoon makai ka atta/maize flour
+- 2 tbsp. makai ka atta/maize flour optional

 - 1 cup tamatar/tomatoes